Water Efficient Landscapes

 Purchase a rain barrel (or two).
 The City of Ventura offers a 50% discount at Smith Pipe and Supply for quality rain barrels.
 Yes, it hasn't rained yet, but when it does, be ready to harvest this precious resource.
 You can also use it to store water saved when waiting for the water to get hot.

 Install a simple Laundry to Landscape Graywater System.
 Depending upon your washing machine model, you can capture a significant amount of water to use for your garden.
 There are rules which must be followed, but it is simple to set-up and is an untapped resource.
-Check out the information on how to set-it up and learn what the rules are for Ventura County.
+Check out the information on how to set-it up and learn what the rules are for Ventura County and a general recommended parts list.

 Drought-proof your trees.
 Want to know how to help your trees survive the drought?
 Check out this information from California Urban Forests Council.

-Water Wise Gardening Classes - FREE, REGISTER TODAY!
+Free Water Wise Gardening Classes - Registration Starts In August

 Be Smart About Outdoor Watering